nulltea/fabnctl/README.md

 ## Deployment

-Hyperledger Fabric is a powerful enterprise-grade permissioned distributed ledger framework.
+[Hyperledger Fabric][hyperledger fabric url] is a powerful enterprise-grade permissioned distributed ledger framework.
 Its modular architecture and unique orderer-based approach to consensus enable versatility in use cases and production-ready performance and scalability.

 However, its deployment procedure especially in the Kubernetes environment may require quite a lot of time and effort.
 Hyperledger Fabric's documentation is indeed helpful though it still covers the very basics.

-Current solution provides a straightforward way of deploying permissioned blockchain network in the Kubernetes environment using a combination of Bash script and Helm charts with following commands:
+The current solution provides a straightforward way of deploying permissioned blockchain network in the Kubernetes environment using a combination of a Bash script and Helm charts with the following commands:

 Use `init` command to generate [crypto materials][crypto material] and [network channels][network channel] artifacts: